sagemath/trac_to_gh/Issue 1593.md

 # Issue 1593: m4ri -- the documentation of the echelon command only lists 1 algorithm but >= 2 algorithms are supported

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1593

 Original creator: was